 - Proportion of sickness and bad health caused by smoking .

-- Times smoking-related cancer is more prevalent in Aboriginal communities than the rest of the population .
+- Times higher: The prevalence of smoking-related cancer in Aboriginal communities, compared to the rest of the population .

 - Proportion of smokers in some Aboriginal communities who are unaware of quit aids .